usatales.com

 At Enterprise Beach, as it is also sometimes called, you have the option to either lounge in the calm lagoon area or go swimming in the stronger waves at the other end of the beach.

-Do make it a point to try the delicious food from the beloved Mr. Delicious food truck at Miami Beach- they are one of the best on the whole island of Barbados!
+Make it a point to try the delicious food from the beloved Mr. Delicious food truck at Miami Beach- they are one of the best on the whole island of Barbados!

 Meanwhile, many visit the historic fishing village of Oistin, located near Miami Beach, on the weekends for the Friday Fish Fry, a weekly food festival of sorts, with fish- grilled, fried, or roasted- being the central ingredient.

-There are restaurants and a beach bar or two nearby at this beach on the south coast of Barbados, offering a respite from the swimming and the surfing that is calm waters of Miami Beach.
+There are restaurants and a beach bar or two nearby at this beach on the south coast of Barbados, offering a respite from the swimming and the surfing that is the calm waters of Miami Beach.

-a.
+2.3.1.
 Dover Beach

-Many also make it a point to visit the bustling Dover Beach near Miami Beach, another one of the many beautiful Barbados beaches located on the island’s west side.
+Many also make it a point to visit the bustling Dover Beach near Miami Beach, another one of the many beautiful beaches located on the island’s west side.

 Located on the popular St Lawrence Gap of South Barbados, as with Miami Beach, Dover Beach is also famed for its calm surf and vibrant urban culture.

-b.
+2.3.2.
 Rockley Beach/Accra Beach

 Another beach on the St Lawrence Gap, Accra Beach, or Rockley Beach is just a 6-minute drive north of Dover Beach.